Migration, Ethnicity, Race and Diversity Research Group

 We hold regular seminars to examine theoretical, methodological and policy issues.
 Interdisciplinary collaborations are highly encouraged and valued, as is knowledge co-production with non-academic users of our research.

-We meet monthly on the second Wednesday starting from 11 December 2019.
+We meet on the second Wednesday of each month.

-These monthly meetings provide opportunities for members to present their work, with the occasional external speakers.
+These monthly meetings provide opportunities for members to present their work, with occasional external speakers.

 There will be plenty of scope for debate and discussion on existing research, recently published work, and opportunities for collaborations for future research.